Lego City Undercover: Sales

 According to NPD figures, the game sold more than 100,000 units in the United States in its debut month, debuting outside the top 10 and tying with Monster Hunter 3 Ultimate.
-In the UK, the game debuted at number 12 in the all-formats chart, however, it debuted at number 8 in the individual-format chart and at number 1 in the Wii U chart.
+In the UK, the game debuted at number 12 in the all-formats chart, and debuted at number 8 in the individual-format chart and at number 1 in the Wii U chart.
 In Japan, the game sold more than 18,000 copies during its first week, entering all the charts at number 9.
-By December 2019, the Wii U version had sold 1.9 million units worldwide.
+By 31 December 2022, the Wii U version had sold 1.15 million units worldwide.